-Power and Data is shared on all 4 pairs in the Ethernet cable - this device works to allow power on the same wires as data - therefore all 4 pairs can support Ethernet data.
+Power and Data is shared on two pairs in the Ethernet cable - this device works to allow power on the same wires as data - therefore all 4 pairs can support Ethernet data.
 We can answer your questions at Skype: wifiqos or Phone 512-479-0317.
-We also offer 48, 24, 18, 15 and 12 volt power supplies - so if you need something else, please call.